 - Reduce Substance Use

-If you’re smoker, you may experience increased apnea symptoms due to a swollen airway.
-Among many other benefits, quitting smoking improves the health of your respiratory system and leads to more restful sleep.
+If you’re a smoker, you may experience increased apnea symptoms due to a swollen airway.
+Among many other benefits, quitting smoking improves the health of your respiratory system and leads to more restful sleep

 Alcohol use also leads to increased sleep apnea since alcohol acts as a sedative and relaxes the muscles and tissues in your throat.
 This causes increased airway blockage and negatively impacts sleep quality.
 Consider cutting back on alcohol use in general, or limit alcohol close to bedtime.

 - Treat Congestion

 Although apnea is most often linked to structural issues in the throat, improving overall respiratory health will help minimize symptoms.
 Congested or blocked noses due to allergies or illness make breathing more difficult and often result in increased mouth-breathing.
 Using an over-the-counter antihistamine for allergies or a gentle nasal rinse are both great methods for opening up congested airways.

 Still looking for a CPAP alternative that’s lightweight, comfortable, and easy to use?
 At Dental Lab Direct, we provide customized apnea-prevention devices guaranteed to improve the quality of your rest.

 Dental Lab Direct offers high-quality appliances conveniently delivered to your front door.
 Our three-step ordering process makes getting your new device a breeze.
 Once you’ve received our impression kit in the mail, it only takes 15 minutes to make an impression of your teeth in the comfort of your home.
 Mail the kit back to us and your custom device will be delivered to your home in 2-3 weeks.
 Improving your sleep is essential for a happy and healthy life.
 Get started by contacting Dental Lab Direct today to receive your impression kit.